What is ADMET Predictor™?

 - logD (estimation of octanol-water distribution coefficient at user-defined pH)

-NEW: Air-water partition coefficient (i.e., Henry's Law constant)
+- Air-water partition coefficient (i.e., Henry's Law constant)

 - Diffusion coefficient in water (Hayduk-Laudie formula)